kartonfarkas/api_docs/source/use_cases/keeping_contacts.rst

 * If you get a result with replyCode 0, then it already exists, so you have to update it.
 * If you get a result with replyCode 2008, then it does not yet exist, so you have to create it.
-* If the replyCode differs from the ones mentioned above, it indicates an error, so please refer to :doc:`../../suite/appendices/error_codes`.
+* If the replyCode differs from the ones mentioned above, it indicates an error, so please refer to the :doc:`../../suite/appendices/error_codes`.

 **Request**: